 Performance wise, Ryan has consistently surrounded himself with exceptional talent.
-He’s been involved with coordinating everything from duos to Big Bands for the Festival’s February Fundraiser, and has had the pleasure of sitting in with ensembles like The Café Ole, and The Heavyweights Brass Band.
+He’s been involved with coordinating everything from duos to Big Bands for the Festival’s February Fundraiser.
 Ryan has shared the Festival Main Stage with; Mike Malone and Kevin Turcotte on trumpet and flugelhorn, Juno Award winning and internationally renowned saxophonists Pat Labarbera, PJ Perry and Alex Dean, Pianist Joe Sealey, Lorne Lofsky (guitar), Bassists Pat Collins and Brandi Disterheft, and drummer extraordinaire Barry Elmes.